 Summary of Research Studies:

 The Gelb research group is focused on disease gene discovery using genomic techniques and characterization of the biological roles of such genes in disease pathogenesis.
 The focus of the laboratory currently is on those traits that are associated with heart malformations.
 In the past, we have identified disease genes for Char and Noonan syndromes.
-The former is TFAP2B, which encodes a transcription factor of the AP-2 family, and the latter include PTPN11, KRAS, SOS1, RAF1 and SHOC2.
+The former is TFAP2B, which encodes a transcription factor of the AP-2 family, and the latter include PTPN11, KRAS, SOS1, SOS2, RAF1 and SHOC2.
 We are studying the roles of these disease genes in normal developmental and homeostatic processes as well as in disease pathogenesis.
 We are actively studying additional human genetic traits, both simple and complex, to identify additional disease genes with a particular focus on traits with cardiovascular abnormalities.
 This is being done with next generation sequencing approaches, both whole exome and genome sequencing.
-Ongoing biologic studies include site-directed mutagenesis, expression of wild type and mutant proteins in vitro and in eukaryotic cell culture, immunolocalization of proteins, creation of transgenic mice, and phenotyping of mouse models.
-We are also studying disease genes and performing drug discovery in other model organisms such as Drosophila melanogaster.
-Finally, we are studying induced pluripotent stem cells (iPS) derived from skin fibroblasts from patients with RAS signaling disorders and congenital heart disease.
+Ongoing biologic studies focus on disease modeling using induced pluripotent stem cells, including creating mutations or correcting them with CRISPR technology.
+We are also studying disease genes and performing drug discovery in Drosophila melanogaster.